K-adhikari/SQL/Databases_and_SQL_for_Data_Science_with_Python/README.md

 'Subqueries_and_nested_select.sql' uses subqueries and nested select arguments.

 'Real_world_data.ipynb' and 'Chicago_publicschools.ipynb' contain the analysis of real world data-set with SQL and Python.
 Here, Pandas is first used to download the csv file from the internet and df.to_sql is used to take the dataframe and write it into a table within a SQL database.
-The SQL database was then used for analysis.
+The SQL database was then used for analysis using Line Magic and Cell Magic as required.